Lauren1066/minecraft-auto-fisher/README.md

 3. **Install Dependencies:**
    - Open a command terminal and navigate to the directory where the script is located.
-   - Run the command `pip install -r requirements.txt` to install the necessary Python libraries.
+   - Run the setup.bat file, or run the command `pip install -r requirements.txt` to install the necessary Python libraries.

 4. **Script Configuration:**
    - Modify the configurable variables in the script as per your requirement.